tarunprabhu/kitsune/kitsune/docs/building.md

       ../llvm
   ```

-**NOTE**: You will need to tailor the details of the provided module
-files to match the details of your target system.
+**NOTE**: You will need to tailor the details of the provided module files to match the details (e.g., install paths) of your target system.